Emily Gorcenski

-Emily Gorcenski (born 1982) is an American data scientist and activist who now resides in Germany.
+Emily F. Gorcenski (born 1982) is an American data scientist and activist who now resides in Germany.
 Gorcenski was a counter-protester at the Unite the Right rally in 2017, and subsequently created the site 'First Vigil' to track the trial information of white nationalists.

 Early life and education

 Emily Gorcenski grew up in Columbia, Connecticut.
 She attended Rensselaer Polytechnic Institute where she studied aeronautical and mechanical engineering before graduating with a degree in mathematics.
 Gorcenski is a transgender woman.

 Activism

 Unite the Right

 In August 2017, Gorcenski was a counter-protester at the Unite the Right rally in her city of residence of Charlottesville, Virginia.
 At the August 11 "torch" rally, she was sprayed in the face with pepper spray by white supremacist Christopher Cantwell, who pleaded guilty to charges of assault and was barred from Virginia for 5 years, and was also attacked by Atomwaffen Division member Vasillios Pistolis.

 In the wake of her assault at the rally, Gorcenski and one other counter-protester pressed charges against Cantwell, who in turn filed a federal lawsuit against them.
 In response, Gorcenski and her co-defendant counter-sued Cantwell.
 In the lawsuit, Gorcenski was repeatedly misgendered by both Cantwell and his attorney, Elmer Woodard.
 Woodard's motions to have the court refer to Gorcenski by her pre-transition name (and for the court to use male pronouns) were both denied.
 Both lawsuits were settled in 2018 with a mutual release of claims.

-Due to her public opposition to the rally, Gorcenski was harassed online and doxed.
+Due to her public opposition to the rally, Gorcenski was harassed online and doxxed.
 She told The Intercept that she had been victim to transphobic harassment from before the rally in Charlottesville.
-Gorcenski was swatted in October 2017 after the rally's organizer Jason Kessler reportedly doxed her.
+Gorcenski was swatted in October 2017 after the rally's organizer Jason Kessler reportedly doxxed her.
 Kessler was subsequently arrested, though charges were dismissed when new evidence showed Kessler did not control the account that posted Gorcenski's address.
 In 2018, due to safety concerns, Gorcenski left Charlottesville for Berlin, Germany, where she now resides.